johan6337/johan6337.github.io/_posts/2024-07-23-write-up-imaginaryctf-2024.md

 ### Solution

-In this challenge we have a custom RNG which generate a random keystream and then xor with flag.
-After analizing the sample keystreams i realized that for about 20000 keystreams the number that appear most at every index of keystream is 0.
-So just obtain 20000 ciphertext and then find the most ASCII character that appear the most at each index so we can recover the flag:
+In this challenge, we have a custom RNG that generates a random keystream and then XORs it with the flag.
+After analyzing the sample keystreams, I realized that in about 20,000 keystreams, the number that appears most at every index of the keystream is 0.
+So, just obtain 20,000 ciphertexts and then find the ASCII character that appears the most at each index so we can recover the flag:

 ```python
 from collections import Counter